 Latte Stone Park is not the original location of these stones.
-Initially the stones were located in the southern part of Guam, near the Fena Reservoir.
-Here was located the ancient Me’pu village where in two rows were preserved 12 such megaliths.
+Initially, the stones were located in the southern part of Guam, near the Fena Reservoir.
+Here was located the ancient Me’pu village: there were preserved 12 such megaliths in two rows.
 Army of United States planned to build a military base here and the stones were relocated to Hagåtña in 1955 – 1956.

 Megaliths of Chamorro people